-Furthermore, the Company has employs conservative leverage, has sufficient financing capabilities, and expects to receive government assistance which will cover a portion of its expenses in the near to mid-term.
+Furthermore, the Company has employs conservative leverage, has sufficient financing capabilities, and expects to receive government assistance which will cover a portion of its expenses in the near to mid-term should the COVID-19 pandemic worsen.
 However, given the uncertainty around timing of a resolution of the crisis, future effects of the crisis cannot be fully estimated.
 Should the crisis worsen and/or continue indefinitely, there could be an adverse impact on the operations and financial results of the Company.